tecoholic/tutor-contrib-webui-for-real/README.md

 tutor webui-for-real start
 ```

-The real webui should be accessible from http://localhost:5000.
+The webui should be accessible from http://localhost:5000.

+> [!WARNING]
+> This uses the [click-web](https://github.com/fredrik-corneliusson/click-web) under the hood and is useful for quickly running non-interactive Tutor commands.
+> *DO NOT* use this to run interactive commands like launching a shell.

 ## License